StanfordASL/stlhj/README.md

 ## Folders
 1. Turtlebot_Car4D_Car1D_Intersection:
-   - Traffic light intersection example as described in WAFR 2018 submission: http://asl/wp-content/papercite-data/pdf/Chen.Tam.Livingston.Pavone.WAFR18.pdf
+   - Traffic light intersection example as described in the paper linked above.
    - Contains files for reachability computation, numerical simulations, and implementation on Turtlebots.

 2. Turtlebot_Car4D_Car1D_Overtake:
-   - Highway overtaking example as described in WAFR 2018 submission: http://asl/wp-content/papercite-data/pdf/Chen.Tam.Livingston.Pavone.WAFR18.pdf
+   - Highway overtaking example as described in the paper linked above.
    - Contains files for reachability computation, numerical simulations, and implementation on Turtlebots.

 3. STL Functions: